luizribeiro/uptix/README.md

 ### GitHub

-For GitHub checkouts that are typically fetched with `fetchFromGitHub`, you can use `uptix.github` as follows:
+For GitHub checkouts that are typically fetched with `fetchFromGitHub`, you can use `uptix.githubBranch` as follows:

 ```nix
 { pkgs, uptix, stdenv, ... }: